jaywink/diaspora-juju/README.md

 A name for the pod.
 The most difficult setting.
 Can be changed later.

+### sidekiq_concurrency

+Default: 2

+Number of parallel threads Sidekiq uses.
+Increase this gradually if Sidekiq cannot process jobs fast enough.
+2 is good for a minimal pod.
+The higher this setting, the more memory Sidekiq will need.
+Warning, do not increase this over 25 without increasing 'pool' in config/database.yml!

+### logging_debug

+Default: false

+Enable or disable certain error and debug logging.
+Keep this disabled if you don't need this information or want to run the pod with as little memory as possible.

 ### ssl_key

 SSL private key for pod domain.
 See readme how to best use this configuration